-Betty Bowen was assistant director of the Seattle Art Museum, a civic activist on behalf of the arts and historic preservation, and an indefatigable promoter of Seattle artists.
-Two days before her death at age 58, Mayor Wes Uhlman (b.
-1935) named her First Citizen of Seattle and proclaimed Valentine’s Day in her honor.
+Betty Bowen was the public relations officer of the Seattle Art Museum, a civic activist on behalf of the arts and historic preservation, and an indefatigable promoter of Seattle artists.
+Two days before her death at age 58, Mayor Wes Uhlman named her First Citizen of Seattle and proclaimed Valentine's Day in her honor.

 Girlhood in Kent

-Betty Cornelius was born in Kent, Washington, to a family that traces its roots to Western Washington’s early settlers.
+Betty Cornelius was born in Kent in 1918 to a family that traces its roots to Western Washington’s early settlers.
 After earning an English degree from the University of Washington, she worked briefly as reporter for The Seattle Times, then as women’s editor for the Seattle Star.
 She married Captain John Bowen, captain of an AT&T ship that laid undersea cables.

 In 1977 at age 58, Bowen died of a brain tumor.
 Her good friend the architect Victor Steinbrueck (1911-1985) organized the creation of a small park with a spectacular vista as an outdoor memorial to her.
 Betty Bowen Viewpoint is located at 7th Avenue W and W Highland Drive on Queen Anne Hill.
 It includes sculpture by leading Northwest artists.